chibicode/react-functional-css-protips/README.md

 ---

-## :sunglasses: Act III: Two ProTips on Writing Functional CSS in React :sunglasses:
+## :sunglasses: Act III: Some ProTips on Writing Functional CSS in React :sunglasses:

 I spent some time thinking about how these problems can be solved.
 Here are my initial thoughts - they are pretty experimental.

 Also note: **these protips are React.js specific.**

-### ProTip 1: Use "virtual classes" and document them
+### :v: ProTip 1: Use "virtual classes" and document them :v:

 A **virtual class** is a class which gets converted into a set of functional CSS classes.
 The name "virtual" is inspired from React's virtual DOM.